TeVidCode/poe-checklist/README.md

 ## Quick Start

 1. Configure and start the web server.
 The todo list will be accessible on this port (http://localhost:[YOUR_PORT]).
 2. Once the server is running, launch the leveling guide.
 This list should be active by default.
 Clicking "Open Todo" will open the webpage with your todos.
+On first visit you may need to refresh the page a few times for it to notice todo changes.
 3. You can check or uncheck the todos using the shortcuts.The defaults are "F1" for next and "F2" for previous.
 Custom shortcuts can also be set by pressing the buttons.
 4. All created todo lists are listed here.
 The one in bold is currently active and will be displayed in the browser.
 5. Use the "Set Active" button to change the active todo list.
 Progress will be saved automatically.